 Instructions

-• Mix the sea salt with the just boiled water until fully dissolved.
-Add it with the flour to the bowl of your stand mixer and knead (using the dough hook) for 10 minutes, until you have a smooth dough.
+- Mix the sea salt with freshly boiled water until fully dissolved.
+Add the salted water and flour to the bowl of your stand mixer and knead with the dough hook for about 10 minutes, until a smooth dough forms.

-• Knead the dough scraps together and repeat until no dough is left.
-Refrigerate the wrappers in plastic foil for up to one day.
-You can use them to make this Tofu Dumpling Recipe or any other dumpling recipe.
+- Gather the dough scraps, knead them together, and repeat the process until all the dough is used.
+Store the wrappers in the fridge, wrapped in plastic, for up to one day.
+Use them to make my Tofu Dumpling Recipe or any of your favorite dumplings! 🥟

 Notes